8l/SmallWM/README.markdown

 License
 =======
-SmallWM was migrated to the 2-Clause BSD License on 2013-11-18.
+swm was migrated to the 2-Clause BSD License on 2013-11-18.
 See LICENSE.txt for details.

-The inih code, included as a part of SmallWM, is available under the New BSD License.
+The inih code, included as a part of swm, is available under the New BSD License.
 See `inih/LICENSE.txt` for details.